Paw3lUlita/WorldwideWindsurfersWeatherProject/README.md

 table 'locations' creating script is in source directory

-you can use docker-compose.yml file in docker direcktory to set up database just install docker, go to docker directory in terminal and type "docker-compose up -d"
+you can use docker-compose.yml file in docker directory to set up database just install docker, go to docker directory in terminal and type "docker-compose up -d"

 to built and run your application, just clone repository, go to project directory